 This ITP update does not work if the user has the "Hide IP Address" from Trackers and Websites option enabled in their Safari settings.
 By default, this option is active for all iCloud+ users (if the user pays for any additional Apple services: iCloud storage, Apple Music, Apple Arcade, etc.).
 This nuance is why the update does not have as significant an impact as when iOS 14.5 was released.

 At Stape, we always keep an eye on all updates and strive to minimize any negative impact on your marketing data.
-To address this, we have prepared a Power-Up called 'Cookie Keeper' in advance.
+To address this, we have prepared two solutions:

 The Cookie Keeper Power-Up is designed to help you maintain the functionality of your marketing cookies, even if they are deleted for any reason.
 Here's a simplified explanation of how it works: